MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample3.md

 ![Overlay](/images/tutorials/dataobjects/contours/DO3_03.png "Overlay")

-Next, we like to inspect the marked lobe of the lunge.
+Next, we like to inspect the marked lobe of the lung.
 This means, we like to inspect the object, build out of CSOs.
 In order to do that, add the `View3D` module.
-The 3D version of your lung can be seen in the viewer.
+The 3D version of the lung can be seen in the viewer.

 ![Additional 3D Viewer](/images/tutorials/dataobjects/contours/DO3_04.png "Additional 3D Viewer")